Sarge1978/simple-dashboard-for-microservices/README.md

 - **GitHub Repository**: [simple-dashboard-for-microservices](https://github.com/Sarge1978/simple-dashboard-for-microservices)
 - **Issue Templates**: Bug reports, feature requests, and documentation improvements
 - **Pull Request Guidelines**: Comprehensive contribution workflow
-- **Code of Conduct**: Inclusive and welcoming community standards

 ### Getting Help
 1. **Check the documentation** - Most questions are answered in the docs
 2. **Search existing issues** - Someone might have already asked your question
 3. **Create a new issue** - Use the appropriate template for bug reports or feature requests
-4. **Join discussions** - Participate in community discussions for general questions

 ## 🙏 Acknowledgments